 Next Generation Internet webinar on future of OpenPGP https://conf.tube/videos/watch/4c6266f1-eefe-4f4b-8f54-9d31e5130080

 Radiating opinions into the aether.
+Mostly one-way.
 All opinions are mine.
 I don't represent my employer.
 I mostly don't follow back (I'm easily overwhelmed by a flood of information).

 Lars and friends